account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 //================================================================================================
 4.Error handling, throw custom exceptions =>
-  see your custom exception => https://github.com/account931/Laravel-Yii2_Comment_Vote_widgets/blob/master/blog_Laravel/app/Exceptions/myException.php
   see docs => https://code.tutsplus.com/ru/tutorials/exception-handling-in-laravel--cms-30210

+   Create your custom exception Class =>
+     1. Create your custom exception Class, see example => https://github.com/account931/Laravel-Yii2_Comment_Vote_widgets/blob/master/blog_Laravel/app/Exceptions/myException.php
+         You don't need to implement {public function report()} in your custom exception class, as it will log any errors anyway(including when your custom exception fires) to storage/laravel.log.
+Due to {class myException extends Exception}
+	 2. Add to App\Exceptions\Handler.php to public function render() to render your custom exception view => if ($exception instanceof \App\Exceptions\myException)  {
+                return $exception->render($request); }

    Usage =>
       use Illuminate\Support\Facades\Auth;
       if(!Auth::check()){ throw new \App\Exceptions\myException('Something Went Wrong.'); }

 --------------------------------------------
- #General Error info => on any framework error (not your exception), you'll see a detailed ErrorException (e.g "Trying to get property of non-object.
+ #General Errors Disaplay info => on any framework error (not your exception), you'll see a detailed ErrorException (e.g "Trying to get property of non-object.
 View:/home/..index.blade.php").
  But in production you can set .env file with APP_DEBUG=false and then the browser will just show default built-in Laravel blank "Whoops, looks like something went wrong".

- #You don't need to implement {public function report()} in your custom exception class, as it will log any errors anyway(including when your custom exception fires) to storage/laravel.log.
-Due to {class myException extends Exception}

   In brief about what error u'll see =>
     # If u set in .env => APP_DEBUG=true,  on any error(except when u throw your custom exception by yourself), Laravel will show detaled debug, e.g '(1/1) FatalThrowableError.
 Parse error: syntax error, unexpected 'if' (T_IF)'